-Juvenile is at least 14 and is charged with committing an offense which, if committed by an adult would carry a possible life sentence.
+- Juvenile is at least 14 and is charged with committing an offense that, if committed by an adult, would carry a possible life sentence.

 Juvenile cases involve kids, and obviously, kids make mistakes.
 Despite that fact, the consequences of being found delinquent (guilty), can produce shockingly serious consequences.
 Knowing how to investigate crimes involving juveniles, how to effectively analyze the evidence, and how to vigorously defend the juvenile at trial are of the most paramount importance.

 Fighting To Keep The Case In Juvenile Court